Lelekhoa1812/MedLLM-Agent/README.md

 ### **Implementation in Clinical Settings**

-**Hospital Systems**: Deploy for clinical decision support, integrating with EMR systems and institutional medical libraries.
+- **Hospital Systems**: Clinical decision support with EMR integration and institutional medical libraries

-**Specialty Clinics**: Customize for specific medical specialties by uploading specialty-specific documents and guidelines.
+- **Specialty Clinics**: Customize with specialty-specific documents and guidelines

-**Medical Education**: Support medical training and education with comprehensive, evidence-based answers.
+- **Medical Education**: Comprehensive, evidence-based answers for training and education

-**Research Institutions**: Accelerate medical research by synthesizing information from multiple sources.
+- **Research Institutions**: Accelerate research by synthesizing information from multiple sources

 ---

-**Note**: This system is designed to **assist** medical professionals with information retrieval and synthesis.
+**⚠️ Important Disclaimer**: This system is designed to **assist** medical professionals with information retrieval and synthesis.
 It does not replace clinical judgment.
-All medical decisions should be made by qualified healthcare professionals who consider the full clinical context, patient-specific factors, and their professional expertise.
+All medical decisions must be made by qualified healthcare professionals who consider the full clinical context, patient-specific factors, and their professional expertise.

+---

-> Introduction: A medical app for MCP-1st-Birthday hackathon, integrating MCP searcher and document RAG with autonomous reasoning, planning, and execution capabilities for enterprise-level clinical decision support.
+> **Built for MCP-1st-Birthday Hackathon**: Enterprise-level clinical decision support system integrating MCP protocol, document RAG, and autonomous reasoning capabilities.